 Still, this doesn’t seem to be a problem at all.
 But if you put cell references by selecting the cells, things will begin to get messy.

-This type of reference will be hard to understand to the overall users.
+This type of reference will be hard to understand for the overall users.
 So using the conventional A1 style cell reference is suitable for everyone.
 And I’ll show how to convert R1C1 style to A1 cell referencing.

 1. Using Excel Options to Fix Column Showing Numbers Instead of Letters